 • The duration of the marriage

-• The age, health, occupation, amount and source of income, vocational skills, employability, and liabilities of each party
+• The age, health, occupation, amount and source of income, vocational skills, employability, career advancement, and liabilities of each party

 • The needs of each spouse